forcedotcom/source-deploy-retrieve/messages/sdr.md

 Entry '%s' in static resource '%s' resolves to a location outside the extraction directory ('%s').

+# error_static_resource_symlink

+Entry '%s' in static resource '%s' would be written through a symbolic link ('%s').
+Writing through symbolic links is not allowed because it can place files outside the extraction directory ('%s').

 # error_static_resource_expected_archive_type

 A StaticResource directory must have a content type of application/zip or application/jar - found %s for %s.